 It then uses this voltage drop along with the value of the resistor shunt to determine the current flow in amps because Ohm’s law states that current (I) = voltage (V) / resistance (R).
 With voltage and current it can calculate wattage using power (P) = voltage(V) x current (I).
 The following pie chart summarizes many helpful equations.

 Precision current measuring shunt resistors that can handle 10 watts are usually expensive and get pretty hot.
-Therefore, if you want to measure more than 3.2 amps I would look into a more efficient solution such as the 30 amp Allegro ACS712 which uses a linear hall sensor approach.
+Therefore, if you want to measure more than 3.2 amps I would look into a more efficient solution such as the Allegro ACS37800 that can sense voltage up to 60 VDC and current up to 30 A using hall-effect-based, galvanically isolated current sensing technology.
 Please exercise caution when working with dangerous currents!